 History of the Whitney

-At the beginning of the twentieth century, artists with new ideas found it nearly impossible to exhibit or sell their work in the United States.
-Recognizing the obstacles these artists faced, Mrs. Whitney began purchasing and showing their work, thereby becoming the leading patron of American art from 1907 until her death in 1942.
+At the beginning of the twentieth century, sculptor Gertrude Vanderbilt Whitney saw that American artists with new ideas had trouble exhibiting or selling their work.
+She began purchasing and showing their artwork, eventually becoming the leading patron of American art from 1907 until her death in 1942.

 Designed by architect Renzo Piano and situated between the High Line and the Hudson River, the Whitney's building in the Meatpacking District vastly increases the Museum’s exhibition and programming space, providing the most expansive view ever of its unsurpassed collection of modern and contemporary American art.